Senate committee to challenge appointment of Wisconsin’s top election official

 People are also reading…

-The upcoming committee vote follows months of disagreements over whether the agency nominated Wolfe for another term as Wisconsin Elections Commission administrator.
+The upcoming committee vote follows months of disagreements over whether the agency had actually nominated Wolfe for another term.

-In late June the elections commission deadlocked on a vote to reappoint Wolfe in a bid by Democrats to block her nomination from reaching the Republican-controlled Senate.
+In late June the elections commission deadlocked on a vote to reappoint Wolfe in a bid by Democrats to block her nomination from reaching the Senate.
+The three Republican members of the bipartisan commission voted to nominate her and the three Democrats abstained.

-Nonetheless, Senate Republicans have consistently said her nomination is properly before the body.
-They argue that a majority voted for her reappointment since three commissioners voted in favor of it and three others abstained from the vote.
+Senate Republicans have since planned to move ahead on her confirmation, arguing that the deadlocked vote actually constituted a majority since the three commissioners who cast votes voted in favor of appointing her.

-Connor Fitzgerald, a spokesperson for Senate elections committee chair Sen. Dan Knodl, R-Germantown, said the senator is "fulfilling his constitutional duties, made clear by Senate Resolution 3, by scheduling a vote on the reappointment of the Wisconsin Elections Commission Administrator."
+Connor Fitzgerald, a spokesperson for Senate elections committee chair Sen. Dan Knodl, R-Germantown, said the senator is "fulfilling his constitutional duties" by scheduling a vote on Wolfe's reappointment.

 But nonpartisan and Democratic legal experts have disagreed with that analysis.